 - wash your hands as well as the skin surrounding the affected eye;

 - gently pull down the lower lid of the affected eye;

 - apply 1 drop of the medication;

 This medication is typically used twice a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Use it regularly and continuously to maintain its beneficial effects.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 If you forget a dose, apply it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed one.
 Do not apply more to try to catch up.